Coaching: What can I learn by inquiring differently?

 - If no to any of these questions, how would the organizer know they are offending you on any of these points?

 Once another layer of commitments, expectations, assumptions of shared understandings is uncovered, the complainer has the opportunity to:

-Complaining is different than whining: saying the office is too cold, or the food is too spicy isn’t an invitation to claim a commitment to something that matters to you beyond your own comfort or taste.
+- Complaining is different than observations or preferences: saying the office is too cold, or the food is too spicy is a comment about your own comfort, preference, or taste.
 It isn’t an invitation to claim a commitment to something that matters to you.
-Though if it’s used as an indirect request, then it’s worth it to go seeking there as well.
+Though if it’s used as an indirect request, then it’s worth itto go seeking there as well.
 If your office mate exclaims, “It’s too cold in here!”
 You might wonder whether they expect you do something to change things for them based on their outloud complaint.

-When your customer complaints: What was their expectation?
+- When your customers complain: What was their expectation?
+Where did it originate?
 How was their expectation disappointed?

-When you have a culture of complaint: Do people feel empowered to set and share expectations?
+- When you have a culture of complaint: Do people feel empowered to set and share their expectations?
 Is there a forum for them to claim their commitments?